18 bedroom loft conversion ideas you'll want to use when converting your loft into sleeping space

 Having a guest bedroom mildly independent from the rest of the house is a fantastic way for visitors to retain a sense of privacy.
 Positioning this space in the loft (ideally with an en suite or small bathroom) creates a feeling of self-sufficiency, even if the room itself is compact.

-However, it may feel like a bit of a waste to seldom use this newly converted area, so consider blending guest bedroom ideas with multi-purpose spaces.
-A hobby room, a sitting area (think sofa beds and an ottoman), or even a home office with a fold-away desk can double up as guest spaces.
+However, it may feel like a bit of a waste to seldom use this newly converted area, so consider blending a variety of uses into one room.
+A hobby room, a sitting area (think sofa beds and an ottoman), or even a loft conversion office with a fold-away desk can all add extra functionality to your extension.

 But don't forget the practicalities if you'll be using it for home office ideas.
 From phones and speakers to TVs and computers, planning enough plug sockets for modern life is a must-have discussion to have with your electrician.
 Perhaps even install an ethernet port or WiFi booster in the loft conversion as the main router (usually on the ground floor) might not reach to the roof.